 Andrew Green is a 2019-2020 recipient of the SPARC research grant from the University of South Carolina, supporting a research trip across the continental US to study sites related to the Works Progress Administration, a 1930s federal jobs program, which is the subject of his senior thesis in fiction.
 He is a former senior editor of Yemassee Journal and his writing has appeared in the Chicago Maroon and Encyclopaedia Britannica, and has been awarded the Olga and Paul Menn Prize in Fiction Writing from the University of Chicago.

-Katarina Merlini is a Samminarinese-American poet born and raised outside Detroit, Michigan.
-She has earned distinction from both the University of Michigan as well as the University of South Carolina, where she is pursuing a MFA in Poetry and a certificate in Women and Gender Studies beginning Fall 2018.
-Currently, she holds a place on College of Arts and Sciences’ Diversity Committee and works on the Yemassee literary journal.
+Katarina Merlini (MFA 2021) is a Samminarinese-American poet born and raised outside Detroit, Michigan.
+She earned distinction from both the University of Michigan as well as the University of South Carolina, where she earned an MFA in Poetry and a certificate in Women and Gender Studies.

-Arianna Miller is a second-year MFA student at the University of South Carolina.
-She is from Long Island, New York.
+Arianna Miller (MFA 2021) is a poet and educator from Bellmore, New York.
 Her poetry often intermingles nature, sexuality, and femininity.
-Her work has been featured in multiple issues of Gandy Dancer, a SUNY-wide literary magazine, and Anti-Heroin Chic's Online Literary Blog and first print anthology, What Keeps Us Here: Songs from the Other Side of Trauma.
-After completing her degree, she hopes to move to the Carolina coast and return to teaching middle/high school students English Language Arts.
+Her work has been featured in Gandy Dancer and Anti-Heroin Chic's Online Literary Blog and first print anthology, What Keeps Us Here: Songs from the Other Side of Trauma.
+Ari attended the Bread Loaf Writer’s Conference as a poetry contributor in 2022.
+She teaches AP Literature & Composition and English Language Arts on Long Island.

 Hannah Ford (MFA 2019) was the 2019 Roadrunner Nonfiction Prize winner and the 2017 Amuse-Bouche winner for her nonfiction and fiction, respectively.
 Her other work has appeared in Sawpalm, The 3288 Review, Jonah Magazine, and Lipstickparty Mag.
 She is working on a linked collection titled Imaginary Music.